George W. Robinson

 George Washington Robinson (May 14, 1814 – February 10, 1878) was a leader during the early history of the Latter Day Saint movement being the first secretary to the First Presidency of the Church of Jesus Christ of Latter Day Saints.
 He was also a Danite leader and an official church recorder in the 1830s and was a member of the Quorum of the Twelve Apostles in the Rigdonite church established in 1845.

 Early life

 George Washington Robinson was born in Pawlet, Rutland County, Vermont.

-Mormon covert
+Mormon convert

 Church elder

 George W. Robinson became the son-in-law to prominent Latter Day Saint leader Sidney Rigdon, having married Athalia Rigdon in 1837.
 Robinson also became the recorder of the church in 1837.
 During the Missouri Mormon War in 1838 Robinson became a leader of the Danites helping to protect Mormon settlers from and fight anti-Mormon forces.
 On April 6, 1838, Robinson was appointed the first clerk or secretary to the church's First Presidency, having previously served as the clerk and recorder of the Kirtland high council.
 Robinson was imprisoned in Liberty Jail with Joseph Smith at Liberty, Missouri for a period of time.